philiptong/mean-demo/README.md

 ## Run

+1. Update `MONGODB_URL` in .env file in server folder
 1. Run `npm start` in client folder
-2. Run `npm start` in server folder
+1. Run `npm start` in server folder
-3. The service is available in http://localhost:4200
+1. The service is available in http://localhost:4200